 If a given BitLocker volume is mounted, the VMK resides in RAM.

 When Windows displays a standard Windows user login screen, as above, this means that the system BitLocker volume is mounted and the VMK resides in memory.
 Once a live memory image has been created using warm-boot method *, it is possible to use Passware Kit to extract the VMK and decrypt the volume.

 When you turn on a computer configured with the default BitLocker settings, Windows reads the encryption key from the TPM chip, mounts the system drive and proceeds with the boot process.
 In this case, the VMK resides in memory as well.

-Passware Kit extracts the VMK from the memory image (or hibernation file), converts it to FVEK, and decrypts the BitLocker volume.
+Passware Kit extracts the VMK (base64 format) from the memory image (or hibernation file), converts it to FVEK, and decrypts the BitLocker volume.
 It also recovers the Recovery key and Startup key protectors, if available.
 A sample result is displayed below: